THE HIDDEN HAND OF GOD

 valid psychological reasons to explain why I

-suggestion in my mind.
+suggestion in my mind than to accept responsibility.
 Think what you wish.
 If skeptics

 prefer to dismiss this bizarre event as mere